opendilab/DI-engine-docs/source/hands_on/sqil.rst

 ---------
 Soft Q imitation learning (SQIL) is an off-policy maximum entropy Q learning algorithm together with imitation learning.
 SQIL was first proposed in `SQIL: Imitation Learning via Reinforcement Learning with Sparse Rewards <https://arxiv.org/abs/1905.11108>`_, which combines soft Q-learning with imitation learning.
 In the domain of discrete action spaces, soft Q learning proposed in `Reinforcement Learning with Deep Energy-Based Policies<https://arxiv.org/abs/1702.08165>` learns stochastic (maximum entropy) policies instead of determistic policies comparing to the deep Q learning algorithm.

-SQIL and SQL can be easily generalised to continuous action spaces
+Both SQIL and SQL can be easily generalised to continuous action spaces.

 Quick Facts
 -------------
 1. SQIL is a **model-free** and **value-based** RL algorithm.

-2. SQIL is SQL incorporated with Imitation learning
+2. SQIL is SQL incorporated with Imitation learning.

 3. SQIL supports both **discrete** and **continuous** action spaces.